nickPgit/jsd-final-project/README.md

 **How it works:**
 The app uses AJAX requests to obtain information about a clicked letter - including words that start with that letter, and rhyming words - to populate the UI accordingly.
 The app uses the Web Speech API to say any letter or word that is clicked.
 The app contains instructions for use in the grey instructions box at the bottom of the page.
+The child can flexibly go through the app at their own pace, eg.:
+1. go through all activities for each letter
+2. go through all letter sounds only
+3. go through the animal pictures for each letter only, etc

 **screenshots:**
 ![main page](images/main.png)